-However, in practice, for most materials, the excitonic energy is generally smaller than the typical errors introduced by DFT functionals \cite{radial_mae}.
-Therefore, we use experimental values as a reference to assess the performance of different functionals.
-Band gaps for pristine monolayers calculated using various functionals are listed in Table \ref{table:bandgaps_tmdcs}.
-As shown, the SCAN functional provides a more accurate prediction compared to PBE and LDA, although it still slightly underestimates the experimental values (around 5\%).
-For better understanding on performance of these functionals, statistical analysis for band gap calculations is also presented in Fig. \ref{fig:radial}, with the smallest area corresponding to SCAN, indicating its better performance compared to other functionals.
-The hybrid functional (HSE06) tends to overestimate the band gap \cite{hybrid_2011}, which may limit its effectiveness for materials with strong SOC or electron correlation. \\ The G$_o$W$_o$ quasi-particle gap tends to overestimate the experimental band gap due to its neglect of the excitonic effect.
-This occurs because the weak screening in monolayer materials leads to stronger electron-hole interactions.
-These interactions create an attractive force between the quasi-electron and quasi-hole, which can significantly reduce the effective band gap.
-To accurately capture this effect, it is necessary to solve the Bethe-Salpeter equation, which accounts for the excitonic effects by treating the attractive Coulomb interaction between the electron and hole \cite{Ashwin_2012, EBE2017}.
-The band gap predictions for commonly studied TMDC monolayers for local and semi-local functionals is also shown as radar plot in Fig. \ref{fig:radial}. \\ Standard DFT functionals often fail to accurately predict the band gap nature of monolayers.
-For instance, the hBN monolayer, which exhibits an indirect band gap \cite{hbn_indirect_2016}, is incorrectly predicted to have a direct band gap by both PBE \cite{hbn_direct} and LDA.
-In contrast, SCAN and HSE06 correctly identify the indirect band gap, as shown in Fig. \ref{fig:hbn}.
-Furthermore, HSE06 provides an estimate of the experimental band gap, as presented in Table \ref{table:bandgaps_tmdcs}.
+The hybrid functional HSE06 is well-regarded for its ability to accurately predict band gaps, especially for 2D materials.
+By incorporating a portion of exact exchange, HSE06 improves the electronic structure description compared to semi-local functionals, particularly in systems with strong SOC \cite{hybrid_2011, Becke_Hybrid:93}.
+While HSE06 provides accurate band gaps for many materials, it tends to slightly overestimate them.
+For example, it overestimates by $\sim$5\% for WS$_2$, $\sim$9\% for GeC and $\sim$20\% for MoSi$_2$N$_4$ monolayers (Table \ref{table:bandgaps_tmdcs}).
+This overestimation can limit its effectiveness in systems with strong electron correlation or significant excitonic effects. \\ The G$_o$W$_o$ quasiparticle gap tends to overestimate the experimental band gap, because the weak screening in 2D materials leads to stronger electron‑hole interactions.
+These interactions create an attractive force between the quasi‑electron and quasi‑hole, which can significantly reduce the effective band gap.
+To accurately capture this effect, it is necessary to solve the BSE, which accounts for the excitonic effects by treating the attractive Coulomb interaction between the electron and hole \cite{Ashwin_2012, EBE2017}. \\ The nature of the semi-conducting band gap, whether direct or indirect, is crucial, yet standard DFT functionals often fail to predict it accurately.
+For instance, the hBN monolayer, which exhibits an indirect band gap \cite{hbn_indirect_2016}, is incorrectly predicted to have a direct band gap by PBE \cite{hbn_direct}, LDA, and DFT-D3.
+In contrast, SCAN correctly identify the indirect band gap, as shown in Fig. \ref{fig:hbn}.